iCasciola/iCasciola.github.io/content/Geography/Dragons/thel.md

 ---
-title: "Bright Queen Thela"
+title: "Thel"
 ---
-The large domain of the Bright Queen Thela, mostly covered by the Thel Forest.
+Thel, the large domain of the Bright Queen Thela, mostly covered by the Thel Forest.
 The fast flowing Strik River runs through it's center and connects its largest cities.
 It's northern edge disappears into the Void.

 # Population
 The land has a population of just over a million people total spread throughout several hundred towns and burgs, most of which are unnamed, and a few dozen large towns and less than five major cities.